 Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 Lately I’m totally obsessed with Stephen King and his short story 1408.
 This is a story about writer Mike Enslin and his stay in a haunted room at the Hotel Dolphin in New York City.
-For anyone who hasn’t read this story yet, I highly recommend it.
-This story alone will illustrate why Stephen King is simply a master.
+For anyone who hasn’t read 1408 yet, I highly recommend it.
+It really illustrates Stephen King’s understanding of the writing craft.

-The reason I love this story so much is because it is so expertly crafted and written.
-It really is scary!
-I think it’s a difficult feat to scare someone via writing alone.
-The descriptions have to be on point in a way that the reader can properly imagine what’s going on and thus feel scared.
-I think fear is one of the more difficult emotions to elicit in a story.
+The reason I love this story so much is because it’s actually scary.
+Fear is one of the more difficult emotions to elicit in writing.
+The descriptions have to be on point such that the reader can properly imagine what’s going on and thus feel scared.

-So without giving too much away, I’m going to try to pick apart this story a bit to understand why it’s so effective.
+So without giving too much away, I’m going to pick apart this story a bit to understand why it’s so effective.

 The first part of 1408 details Enslin’s meeting with the hotel manager, Mr. Olin.
 Olin tries very hard to dissuade Enslin from staying overnight in room 1408.
 Their conversation is a great set up for what will ensue in the room.
-Not only do we learn a bit more about Enslin and why he’s doing this, but Olin pretty much details exactly how the room is haunted and what will happen to Enslin if he spends the night in it.
-It’s a bit like getting the story before getting the story.
+Not only do we learn more about Enslin and why he’s doing this, but Olin also details exactly how the room is haunted and what will happen to Enslin if he spends the night in it.
+We basically get the story before getting the story, which builds spooky anticipation in the reader.

 The reason this is so effective is because King starts with small details in order to build the suspense and anticipation.
 For example, the key to room 1408 is still an old fashioned hotel key.